NishchayAnand/software-engineering/Java/Java Core/Multithreading/Notes.md

 # Understanding Multithreading in Java

+A concurrent program is one that can be decomposed into constituent parts and each part can be executed out of order or in partial order without affecting the final outcome.

+> **NOTE:** With concurrency, the execution of two programs or units of the same program may not happen simultaneously.

 Multithreading is the way to obtain fast, lightweight **concurrency** within a single process space.

 On single-processor machines, threads can give the illusion of multitasking even though at any given point in time the CPU is executing only one thread.
 Each thread gets a slice of time on the CPU and then gets switched out either because it initiates a task which requires waiting and not utilizing the CPU or it completes its time slot on the CPU.